serafinomb/react-scroll-direction/README.md

   ...
 )

 // 1.
-Pass out component to the withScrollDirection HOC and specify an
+Pass the component to the withScrollDirection HOC and specify an
 //    offsetThreshold
 export default withScrollDirection(App, HEADER_HEIGHT_PX);
 ```